 While we love seeing Pinterest on the big screen, most of the time we're browsing it from our mobile phones or tablets.
 It's just where we spend most of our time.
 But while the viewing might be limited to a smaller surface size, you're actually better off.
 Pinterest recently rolled out a new feature with a fancy name: real-time object recognition.
 This just means you can now do a visual search on iPhone and iPad for individual items and products within a pin’s image.
 How?
 Simply tap the visual search icon in the top right corner of any pin (it looks like a little magnifying glass in a square) and similar images will immediately feature below it that you can save or shop.

 If you're curious to find out what everyone is pinning from a website you love just add their URL to the end of Pinterest's.
-For example, type https://www.pinterest.com/
+For example, type https://www.pinterest.com/source/www.goodhousekeeping.com/ into Google and you'll get insider access to what people are saving most from Good House Keeping.
+Sneaky, sneaky.

-Discover even more about Pinterest with some of our favorite books on the topic, then start implementing these five ways to improve your business with the visual tool.
+Discover even more about Pinterest with some of our favorite books on the topic, then start implementing these five ways to improve your business with the visual tools.